Sur1ive/42tokyo_Born2beRoot/README.md

 # Born2beroot
 **Final grade: 125%**:white_check_mark:</br>

 You need to create a Linux virtual machine in VirtualBox while implementing strict rules.
-Then, in the bonus part, you need to set up a functional WordPress website with the following services: lighttpd, MariaDB, and PHP.
-Finally, set up a service of your choice.
+In the bonus part, you need to set up a functional WordPress website with the following services: lighttpd, MariaDB, and PHP.
+Then, set up a service of your choice.

 ## NOTICE
 42 Project must be written in accordance with the 42 school norm, otherwise the grade is 0: